englert-m/adversarial_reprogramming/README.md

 The following command line options are supported:

 ```
-    --network (str): The network architecture to use.
+    --network: The network architecture to use.
-    --dataset (str): The dataset to use.
+    --dataset: The dataset to use.
-    --input_value_range (float): A value between 0 and 1 indicating how the pixel values of the input are scaled.
+    --input_value_range: A value between 0 and 1 indicating how the pixel values of the input are scaled.
                          If 0, the input is ignored and only the adveserial program is fed into core_model.
                          If 1, in those pixels that contain the input image, there is no adveserial program used.
                          Defaults to 1.
-    --image_size (float): The size of the image relative to the input size expected by the network.
+    --image_size: The size of the image relative to the input size expected by the network.
 Defaults to 1.
-    --epochs (int): The number of epochs to use to find an adversarial program.
+    --epochs: The number of epochs to use to find an adversarial program.
 Defaults to 20.
-    --lr (float): The learning rate to use for training.
+    --lr: The learning rate to use for training.
 Defaults to 0.01.
-    --batch_size (int): The batch size to use.
+    --batch_size: The batch size to use.
 Defaults to 50.
 ```

 For example, the program can be called as: